emmideric/alx-system_engineering-devops/README.md

-Script that lists local variables and environment varaibles, and functions
+Script that creates a new local variable